BigAaron1243/SchoolProjects/README.md

 # SchoolProjects
-This is just a repo for me and my friends to learn coding together, dont download.
+Hi, This is a file